 Giuliana has been featured in the Daily Mail, Daily Mirror and The Sun, The Western Daily Press, FHT (Federation Of Holistic Therapists) International Therapist magazine, SEN magazine, Autism Eye (where she is a regular contributor ) , Autism Parenting, Exceptional Needs Magazine, Parenting Impossible, Optimum Nutrition, Closer Magazine, Bath Life, Somerset Life, Exmoor Magazine, Autism Eye, Autism Parenting ,the Complementary Medical Association Magazine and writes weekly articles accompanied by YouTube videos for annakennedyonline autism charity.

-She has given several radio interviews to BBC Radio and interviews with Anna Kennedy OBE Women’s Radio.com chat show, Aston Avery and Anna Kennedy’s Gateway FM radio show as well as to local radio stations on several occasions and Oasis online Radio show and multiple podcasts as well as Cable TV.(See In The Press)
+She has given several radio interviews to BBC Radio and interviews with Anna Kennedy OBE Women’s Radio.com chat show, Aston Avery and Anna Kennedy’s Gateway FM radio show as well as to local radio stations on several occasions, Autismandus Podcast and Oasis online Radio show and multiple podcasts as well as Cable TV.(See In The Press)

 Mother to a son on the autistic spectrum she has worked with therapies for almost all her adult life.
 Having had a very ‘interesting’ life ,where at times she knew and felt directly what it was like to “have no voice”, she has advocated and fought for her son; something she now uses to help bring real hope to other children, adults and their families.